 - Have a trust-based and non-judgmental relationship and understand that this age group values independence and freedom more.
-Talk about rangatahi's online activity and the types of games and content they enjoy. - Transition from reviewing good online habits to trusting rangatahi to know how to behave. - Discuss privacy as well as consent and together review Privacy for young people Microsoft.
+Talk about children's online activity and the types of games and content they enjoy. - Transition from reviewing good online habits to trusting your child to know how to behave. - Discuss privacy as well as consent and together review Privacy for young people Microsoft privacy.

-- Keep a close eye on any sudden behavioural changes such as: - tiredness, sleep disturbance, headaches, eye strain, changes in eating, sleeping or personal hygiene - not doing as well at school, obsession with certain websites or games or popular trends, - extreme anger when being asked to take a break from online activity, appearing anxious or irritable when away from the computer, - becoming withdrawn from friends and family, excessive in-app spending - Occasionally review online histories together and keep track of topics/websites/types of games your child likes - Be aware of harmful online influences including hate-based groups which may use messaging or gaming services to target vulnerable young people.
+- Keep a close eye on any sudden behavioural changes such as: - tiredness, sleep disturbance, headaches, eye strain, changes in eating, sleeping or personal hygiene - not doing as well at school, obsession with certain websites or games or popular trends - extreme anger when being asked to take a break from online activity, appearing anxious or irritable when away from the computer - becoming withdrawn from friends and family, excessive in-app spending - Occasionally review online histories together and keep track of topics/websites/types of games your child likes - Be aware of harmful online influences including hate-based groups which may use messaging or gaming services to target vulnerable young people.
 Different language, signs and symbols may also be reflective of hate-based ideologies.
-There are helpful resources available such as this database, which contains a detailed list of common hate symbols. - Review Netsafe's advice on gaming
+There are helpful resources available such as this database, which contains a detailed list of common hate symbols

-CASE STUDY - Jane, 15 years old
+CASE STUDY - Radhika, 15 years old

-Jane is a 15 year old girl whose mothers are not very tech savvy.
-Jane has an Xbox but never had a child account set up so she manages her own settings.
+Radhika is a 15-year old girl whose parents are not very tech savvy.
+Radhika has an Xbox but never had a child account set up so she manages her own settings.
 She's never really paid them much attention or switched on settings like message filtering or limiting receiving messages to 'friends lists', which means anyone can send her messages.

-Jane receives a message containing a nude photo of someone she doesn't know and asking her to send a photo of herself in the same position.
-This makes her feel nervous and scared, and her mothers start to notice she's becoming withdrawn.
-One of Jane's mums asks her what is going on, reminding Jane that she can tell them anything and that they only want to support her, without judgement.
+Radhika receives a message containing a nude photo of someone she doesn't know and asking her to send a photo of herself in the same position.
+This makes her feel nervous and scared, and her parents start to notice she's becoming withdrawn.
+Radhika's mum asks her what is going on, reminding Radhika that she can tell them anything and that they only want to support her, without judgement.

-Jane shares her experience.
-Jane's mum talks to her about the importance of reporting this, so other people don't have to feel the same way Jane did.
+Radhika shares her experience.
+Radhika's mum talks to her about the importance of reporting this, so other people don't have to feel the same way Radhika did.

-Jane and her mum make a report to Xbox together using Jane's console.
-They then read about the settings Jane can switch on to prevent this from happening again.
+Radhika and her mum make a report to Xbox together using Radhika's console.
+They then read about the settings Radhika can switch on to prevent this from happening again.
 She starts by blocking the player that sent the message, then updating her settings so only people on her friends list can see her profile and send messages.
-Finally she turns on message filtering settings to "medium" so that she won't receive inappropriate content from other players on Xbox.
+Finally, she turns on message filtering settings to "medium" so that she won't receive inappropriate content from other players on Xbox.

-This incident prompts Jane to dial up her privacy settings across all her online and gaming accounts.
+This incident prompts Radhika to dial up her privacy settings across all her online and gaming accounts